Sterile Processing Technician Training

 - An active online community of fellow students, staff, and grads

 As demand increases for medical exams, tests, and procedures, the U.S. Department of Labor projects that surgical technologists, also known as sterile processing technicians, will see increased demand, with a job growth rate of 9% over the next decade.1

 Clear the way toward a professional career path.

 Balance your personal growth with your busy lifestyle.

 Quality career training that doesn’t break the bank.

-Our Sterile Processing technician training online is designed to convey the real-world principles and processes that professionals use in many medical settings.
-Whether you are just starting out or want to enhance your knowledge in the healthcare field, taking an online sterile processing course like ours—that includes the International Association of Healthcare Central Service Materiel Management Certified Registered Central Service Technician Certification exam—will pave the way for you to start a worthwhile career.
+Our online Sterile Processing Technician Training Program is designed with job readiness in mind, covering the real-world principles and processes that professionals use in many medical settings.
+Whether you are just starting out or want to enhance your knowledge in the healthcare field, taking an online sterile processing course like ours—that includes the Healthcare Sterile Processing Association Certified Registered Central Service Technician Certification exam— can help you pave the way toward a rewarding healthcare career.

 Sterile Processing technician training is valuable for developing skills in the medical field.
 Explore similar studies or continue your education with another course in our range of affordable, flexible, and accredited career programs in healthcare.